sirdavy/CV/README.md

 * This involved general admin as a runner; searching video archives, finding contributors as a researcher; setting up VTs and contributing to creative meetings as a producer.

 ## ✨ Skills
-* **Creative Thinker** - *That's half an hour of my life I'll never get back.* It's a well-used phrase, and it went through my head right after being cut off while on hold to the bank.
+* **Creative Thinker** - *That's half an hour of my life I'll never get back.* It's a well-worn phrase, and it went through my head right after being cut off while on hold to the bank.
 But it made me think; what if you could get a temporal refund on all the time-sucks in your life?
 Jump to a year later, and it is now the premise of a podcast I've created for Audible.
 Between that first thought and the recording, however, there has been a lot of creative heavy-lifting - fleshing out the format, writing up and designing a pitch deck, making changes after feedback.
 Keeping you mind open to ideas is one thing but getting down to the nitty-gritty creative work of writing and rewriting is something I'm very comfortable with.

 * **Communicator** - I write scripts and devise television show formats for a living but I also have to sell, or pitch, these ideas face-to-face with producers and commissioners.
 With this experience I feel confident in saying that not only do I have good written and verbal skills I also know how to read the room and articulate often complex ideas in a persuasive manner.

-* **Teamwork** - There's a famous tenet in improv comedy, that when a performer begins building a premise on stage their fellow perfomers should react with a 'yes, and' response - 'yes' meaning'I'm going to run with this' and the 'and' adds to that idea.
+* **Teamwork** - There's a famous tenet in improv comedy, that when a performer begins building a premise on stage their fellow performers should react with a 'yes, and' response - 'yes' meaning 'I'm going to run with this' and the 'and' adds to that idea.
 Whenever I've worked on a show in a writers' room or with a development team from another production company it can be a bit of a creative scrum, lots of thoughts get pitched in and often there'll be ideas which seem to conflict logically with the project.
 It's in these situations I've always tried to adopt a 'yes, and' mindset.
 It doesn't mean, at the end of a session, each idea is equal in strength, but you don't know how strong an idea might be until you've given it some 'yes, and' as a group.

 * **Attention To Detail** - Part of working as a writer is problem solving, being able to look at an idea analytically and figure out why it’s not working or how it can be improved.
 I have written scripts, rewritten them and rewritten them, that is the process - constant improvement.
 It builds a habit of meticulousness and attention to detail; a word in the wrong place and a joke loses its punch, a typo in some dialogue and a scene doesn’t make sense.

 * **Working To A Brief** - It's often the case I'll turn up in the morning to work on a new show, be given a brief by the producer and be expected to hand over many pages of material by the end of the day.
-It's a high pressure stuff.
-Briefs for shows, however, can range from very detailed outlines to vague, hand-wavy stuff, and for each case, in order to deliver work that's on target, I am very experienced at asking the right questions, taking the temperature, and getting a feel for what a client really wants.
+It's high-pressure stuff.
+Briefs for shows, however, can range from very detailed outlines to vague, hand-wavy thoughts, and for each case, in order to deliver work that's on target, I am very experienced at asking the right questions, taking the temperature, and getting a feel for what a client really wants.

 ## 🎒 Education